atylicki9/SoccerTransfersTidbyt/README.md

 # SoccerTransferNews
 Tidbyt app for displaying Soccer Transfers using the Fotmob API.
 This app was created for educational purchases only!
-This app should not be used commercially or at any scale as FotMob Data has data sharing contracts that prohibit apps like this.
+This app should not be used commercially or at any scale.

 To run locally: pixlet serve fotMobTransfers.star